CodeRafay/Nexium-Rafay-Assign1/README.md

 # Quote Generator Web App
+This is a Quote Generator Web App built as part of the [Nexium AI-First Web Development Internship (July 2025)](https://www.nexium.ltd/Bootcamp/Student-Handbook).
 A modern, responsive web application for discovering and sharing inspirational quotes.
 Built with Next.js 14+ and a clean UI powered by shadcn components and Tailwind CSS, this app allows users to view, copy, and generate random quotes from a curated local collection.

 ---